metamn/react/content/blog/my-current-stack/index.md

 If React then Javascript/Typescript.
 On all fronts.

 Structure and behaviour is already JSX.
-Presentation, styling should be JSS too instead of CSS.
+Presentation, styling should be Javascript, too.

-It's better to have [style objects](https://emotion.sh/docs/object-styles) and functions&mdash;pure Javascript code&mdash;than other constructs written on another language.
+It's better to have [style objects](https://emotion.sh/docs/object-styles) and functions&mdash;pure Javascript code, uniform codebase&mdash;than other constructs written on another language.

-From all the major CSS-in-JS libraries Emotion.js is singular in [supporting](https://github.com/osequi/hacks/blob/master/CSS-in-JS.md) props in keyframe animations following the object syntax.
+From all the major CSS-in-JS libraries Emotion is singular in [supporting](https://github.com/osequi/hacks/blob/master/CSS-in-JS.md) props in keyframe animations following the object syntax.

 In other words with Emotion one can write anything CSS using Javascript.